 The identification of a person can be made from a single piece of data (e.g.: social security number, DNA), or from the cross-referencing of a set of data (e.g.: a woman living at such an address, born on such a day, subscribing to such a magazine and being active in such an association).

 According to the CNIL, this is a "physical or biological characteristic that makes it possible to identify a person" (such as DNA, hand contour, fingerprints, etc.).

-The processing of personal data is not necessarily computerised: paper files are also concerned and must be protected under the same conditions.
+The processing of personal data is not necessarily computerized: paper files are also concerned and must be protected under the same conditions.

-Data processing must have an objective, a purpose determined prior to the collection of data and their exploitation."
+Data processing must have an objective, a purpose determined before the collection of data and their exploitation."

-According to the CNIL, the data controller is "the legal entity (company, municipality, etc.) or individual who determines the purposes and means of a processing operation, i.e. the objective and the way in which it is carried out.
+According to the CNIL, the data controller is "the legal entity (company, municipality, etc.) or individual who determines the purpose and means of a processing operation, i.e. the objective and how it is carried out.
 In practice and in general, it is the legal person embodied by its legal representative."

 The terminal is represented by any computer equipment of the user that can host one of the versions of the ShareID-VID application.

-ShareID may act as a subcontractor, as well as a data controller on behalf of its partners.
+ShareID may act as a subcontractor and a data controller on behalf of its partners.

-In the context of its mission of identity verification and personal data authentication, the data collected are processed by the Company "ShareID", SAS, registered in the RCS of Nanterre under the number 884 932 203, whose head office is located at 20 bis, rue Louis Philippe, in Neuilly-sur-Seine (92 200), France, represented by its President Mrs Sara SEBTI.
+In the context of its mission of identity verification and personal data authentication, the data collected is processed by the Company "ShareID", SAS, registered in the RCS of Nanterre under the number 884 932 203, whose head office is located at 20 bis, rue Louis Philippe, in Neuilly-sur-Seine (92 200), France, represented by its President Mrs. Sara SEBTI.